craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 ```
 :::

-Once you’ve created an order query, you can set [parameters](#parameters) on it to narrow down the results, and then [execute it](/5.x/development/element-queries.md#executing-element-queries) by calling `.all()`.
-An array of [Order](commerce4:craft\commerce\elements\Order) objects will be returned.
+Once you’ve created the query, you can set [parameters](#parameters) on it to narrow down the results, and then [execute it](/5.x/development/element-queries.md#executing-element-queries) by calling `.one()` or `.all()` to return one or more order elements.

 ::: tip
 See [Element Queries](/5.x/development/element-queries.md) in the Craft docs to learn about how element queries work.
 :::

+The customer’s current cart is accessible in most Twig contexts via `craft.commerce.carts.cart`.
+In some situations (like [order status emails](emails.md)), an `order` variable will be automatically populated with the correct order.
+Ad-hoc queries are typically only necessary when displaying _inactive_ carts, a customer’s order history, or for generating custom reports.

 ### Example

-We can display an order with a given order number by doing the following:
+We can display an order with a given [order number](#order-number) by doing the following:

 1. Create an order query with `craft.orders()`.
 2. Set the [number](#number) parameter on it.